stan-dev/design-docs/designs/0004-closures-fun-types.md

 10.770329614269007
 ```

-This is the same capture-by reference that is used by R and this
+This is the same capture-by reference that is used by R as well as the
-proposal for Stan, as well as the behavior for C++ if the captures
+behavior for C++ if the captures specification takes all implicit
-specification takes all implicit captures by reference (`[&]`).
+captures by reference (`[&]`).
+We are explicitly proposing to capture
+variables by value here.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-1. Will Stan permit potentially risky capture of local variables and
-    function arguments?
-If it is allowed (as it presumably will be,
-    as it's very very limiting not to) is there a way to flag cases
-    that might be potentially dangerous and provide warnings?

-2. What should the syntax look like?
-This proposal just follows the
-	C++ syntax for both types and closures.

-3. Should variables be captured by value instead of reference?
-That
-    avoids them changing later and avoids dangling references, but it
-    also requires copies and is counterintuitive for those used to
-    R or Python.

-4. Should full covariance and contravariance for function and array
-    types be required for assignment (including function calls)?
+None at this point unless someone wants to suggest an alternative
+syntax.
+I just borrowed the C++ syntax.